Fewer Sidewalks, More Pedestrians

 I’ve been posting other results via Twitter, but would be curious to see your “UrbaNgrams.”

 This entry was posted on Tuesday, December 21st, 2010 at 11:22 am and is filed under Cities, Pedestrians, Roads, Traffic Culture, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.